MicrosoftDocs/dataexplorer-docs/data-explorer/includes/ipv6-prefix-notation.md

 ## IP-prefix notation

-IP addresses can be defined with `IP-prefix notation` using a slash (`/`) character.
-The IP address to the LEFT of the slash (`/`) is the base IP address.
-The integer, 0 to 128, to the RIGHT of the slash (`/`) is the number of contiguous 1 bit in the netmask.
+IP-prefix notation is a way of writing an IP address that includes a netmask.
+To use IP-prefix notation, write the base IP address followed by a slash (`/`) and an integer between 0 and 128.
+This integer represents the number of contiguous 1 bits in the netmask.

-For example, fe80::85d:e82c:9446:7994/120 will have an associated net/subnetmask containing 120 contiguous bits.
+For example, the IP-prefix notation fe80::85d:e82c:9446:7994/120 would have a netmask with 120 contiguous 1 bits.